-We have no direct control over the costs of manufacturing phenoxodiol, NV-196 or NV-143 and increases in these costs would increase the costs of conducting clinical trials and could adversely affect future profitability if these costs increase significantly.
+We have no direct control over the costs of manufacturing phenoxodiol, triphendiol or NV-143 and increases in these costs would increase the costs of conducting clinical trials and could adversely affect future profitability if these costs increase significantly.

-We do not intend to manufacture phenoxodiol or NV-196 or NV-143 ourselves and we will be relying on third parties for our supplies of phenoxodiol both for clinical trials and for commercial quantities in the future.
-Novogen, has taken the strategic decision not to manufacture on a large scale API's for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
-The contract facilities that have been identified are registered with the FDA, have a track record of large scale API's manufacture and have already invested in capital and equipment.
-We have completed the novation to Marshall Edwards Pty Limited ("MEPL") of contracts that Novogen had entered into with third parties to validate the developed scalable manufacturing method to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with the FDA's current Good Manufacturing Practices ("cGMP") and to complete the analytical and stability work necessary for a New Drug Application ("NDA") submission for marketing approval.
+We do not intend to manufacture phenoxodiol, triphendiol or NV-143 ourselves and we will be relying on third parties for our supplies of phenoxodiol both for clinical trials and for commercial quantities in the future.
+Novogen has taken the strategic decision not to manufacture on a large scale Active Pharmaceutical Ingredients, or API, for cancer drugs, including phenoxodiol, as these can be more economically supplied by third parties with particular expertise in this area.
+The contract facilities that have been identified are registered with the FDA, have a track record of large scale API manufacture and have already invested in capital and equipment.
+We have completed the novation to MEPL of contracts that Novogen had entered into with third parties to validate the developed scalable manufacturing method to ensure that sufficient quantities of phenoxodiol can be manufactured in compliance with the FDA's current cGMP and to complete the analytical and stability work necessary for a New Drug Application, or NDA, submission for marketing approval.
 An NDA will be submitted if the planned Phase III study is successful, and approval of the NDA is required to market phenoxodiol.
-We will need to arrange similar contracts in the future to secure the supply of NV-196 and NV-143.
+We will need to arrange similar contracts in the future to secure the supply of triphendiol and NV-143.
 We have no direct control over the costs of manufacturing our product candidates.
 If the costs of manufacturing increase or if the cost of the materials used increases, these costs will be passed on to us making the cost of conducting clinical trials more expensive.
 Increases in manufacturing costs could adversely affect our future profitability if we are unable to pass all of the increased costs along to our customers.